1. Introduction to

 y to install or press n to cancel the installation.

-9. How to Verify the Installation
+9. How to Verify the Installation in RHEL 9

 To